 STUDENT PAPER COMPETITION

-One of the most important activities of the Labor Studies Division is to recognize and support the work of graduate students.
 As part of that commitment the division annually awards a prize to the best student paper of the year.
-The Award consists of a $200 cash prize, a plaque, membership dues, and conference registration.
-The award will be conferred in San Francisco at the annual SSSP meeting in August 2020.
+The Award consists of a $250 cash prize, a plaque, membership dues, and conference registration.
+The award will be conferred at the SSSP Annual Meeting in August 2024.